architect/arc.codes/src/shared/en/aws/guides-http.md

 Here we'll start from a basic 'hello world' app and then build a bigger app with signups and logins.

 We'll do this with AWS Lambdas - small functions that trigger when their URL is hit.
-You can think of lambdas as the equivaleny of 'routes' in traditional web apps.
+You can think of lambdas as the equivalent of 'routes' in traditional web apps.

 AWS Lambdas are accessed via API Gateway, but `.arc` abstracts API Gateway and Lambda configuration and provisioning.